terminalforlife/ShellProjects/source/libtflbp-sh/README.md

 # Introduction to Extra/source/libtflbp-sh

 These are files in each of which resides a function used in various programs and standard shell scripts I've written and continue to write.
 These are therefore considered dependencies in those cases.
-However, these are actually not just any old functions, but pure-Bourne POSIX-compliant functions.
+However, these are actually not just any old functions, but pure-Bourne [POSIX-compliant](https://en.wikipedia.org/wiki/POSIX) functions.

+If you're on a Debian- or Ubuntu-based distribution of Linux, installation is no problem.
+Head on over to the [DEB-Packages](https://github.com/terminalforlife/DEB-Packages) repository, then download then install the `libtflbp-sh` package.

-If you have Cito, the installation is easy, but cumbersome:
+If you have Cito, the installation is easy, but currently cumbersome:

 ```bash
 sudo cito -r terminalforlife Extra master source/libtflbp-sh/BaseName